Save with the Cheap Museum Pass Berlin on Entry Tickets

 Exploding postal coach

 Most museums are closed one day per week but enough museums are open even on Mondays (e.g. in the Humboldt Forum) to fill a busy day of sightseeing.
-(Many top museums are also closed on Tuesdays from mid-April 2024.)
+(Many top museums are also closed on Tuesdays since April 2024.)

 Museums are usually open on holidays but are very likely to be closed on December 24 and 31.

 A few museums are free for a few hours per week, e.g. Cinematic on Thursday evenings and Communication on Tuesday evenings.
-Many museums are open for free on the first Sunday of the month (and mostly require online reservations).
+Many of the best museums are open for free on the first Sunday of the month (and mostly require online reservations).

 Many sights in Berlin are free and thus best seen on day four or five: e.g. Museum in the Kulturbrauerei, Tränenpalast, Berlin Wall Memorial in Bernauer Straße, and Topography of Terror documentation centers.
 Admission to the Reichstag is free but advance reservations are essential, or book a tour.